 This is an ongoing issue, but for now, I’d like to thank Shari Golla, who put together so many wonderful issues of this magazine, and whose hard work made The Messenger what it is today.
 I’d also like to thank John Fleming, who has spearheaded our efforts to find a way forward.

 We will continue to update readers as we know more.

-– Dillon Thompson is a one-year resident of Candler Park and an editor for the Messenger.
+Dillon Thompson is a one-year resident of Candler Park and serves as editor of The Messenger.